Nagorno-Karabakh declares martial law as violence erupts | DW | 27.09.2020

 Armenia and Azerbaijan on Sunday accused each other of reigniting their decadeslong conflict in the enclave of Nagorno-Karabakh after fresh violence erupted in the breakaway region.

-Armenia's Defense Ministry said its military shot down two Azerbaijan military helicopters after an Azerbaijani bombing campaign against civilian targets.
+Armenia's Defense Ministry said its military shot down two of Azerbaijan's military helicopters after an Azerbaijani bombing campaign against civilian targets.
 It added that three of its adversary's tanks had also been hit.

 "The entire responsibility for this lies with the military-political leadership of Azerbaijan," insisted an Armenian Defense Ministry spokesperson.